mpaulweeks/bookmarks-jekyll/_posts/2018-05-20-ping-pong-animation-hero-theme.md

   </video>
 </div>

-Each main character has an easily distinguishable "theme song" that follows them from introduction through their emotional high and lows.
+Each main character has an easily distinguishable "theme song" that follows them from their introduction through their arc.

 <video controls preload="meta">
   <source type="video/mp4" src="https://s3.amazonaws.com/blog.mpaulweeks.com/ping-pong/e02_kazama.mp4">
 </video>
+(todo kong theme landing on airplane)
+(todo sakuma theme headbutting peco)
+(todo butterfly theme ep2 battle)

 But what really sets the show apart for me is the Hero's Theme, and how it is set up, reinforced, then paid off.